-CONCLUSIONS & RECOMMENDATIONS
+V. UPDATED CONCLUSIONS & RECOMMENDATIONS

-The draft law seeks to take the "N" out of "NGOs", turning them into de facto government organizations.
-It ignores the very concept of NGOs, associations and other civil society actors, that they are independent and should not be controlled by the government; that they cannot be compelled to collaborate with the government (rather than by choice); and that they should be protected from arbitrary harassment and restrictions to their legitimate activities.
+The first draft law of the law sought to take the "N" out of "NGOs", turning them into de facto government organizations.
+The second draft contains the same flaw.
+The law ignores the very concept of NGOs, associations and other civil society actors - that they are independent and should not be controlled by the government; that they cannot be compelled to collaborate with the government (rather than by choice); and that they should be protected from arbitrary harassment and restrictions on their legitimate activities.

-It is evident that this law is intended to create obstacles to the registration of associations and NGOs - to make them spend significant time and resources in a complicated process open to arbitrary and non-transparent decisions by government officials - rather than to strengthen civil society.
+It has been clear since the release of the first draft that the law is intended to create obstacles to the registration of associations and NGOs - to make them spend significant time and resources in a complicated process open to arbitrary and non-transparent decisions by government officials - rather than to strengthen civil society.
+The second draft does not address this problem; it may make it worse.